1. Legal information

 13.3 Exclusions of Liability

-Whilst we believe, and have taken reasonable measures to ensure, that this website is free of viruses, use of the website is at your risk.
+Whilst we believe and have taken reasonable measures to ensure, that this website is free of viruses, use of the website is at your risk.
 All liability for loss or damage arising from your use of this website is excluded to the extent permitted by law.
 Whilst we have taken reasonable care to ensure that the content of this website and the publications on it is accurate and complete, the information on this website and in those publications is for information only and does not constitute legal or professional advice.
 All liability for loss or damage arising from reliance on such information is excluded to the extent permitted by law.

 13.4 Intellectual Property Rights

-Copyright in (and any other intellectual property rights that attach to) the content of this website or the publications on it (including, but not limited to, the ‘Hartley Bain Solicitors’, ‘Hartley Bain’’ and ‘HB’ marks, logos and branding) is owned by Hartley Bain Solicitors.
+Copyright in (and any other intellectual property rights that attach to) the content of this website or the publications on it (including, but not limited to, the ‘Hartley Bain Limited’, ‘Hartley Bain’’ and ‘HB’ marks, logos and branding) is owned by Hartley Bain Limited.
 You may download and temporarily store one or more pages of this website for the sole purpose of viewing them.
-You may print any publication on this website so long as each copy is a complete copy, no amendment is made to it and it is only for personal use or use within your own organisation.
+You may print any publication on this website so long as each copy is a complete copy, no amendment is made to it and it is only for personal use or use within your own organization.
 None of the content of this website or the publications on it, whether or not permission is granted for downloading, printing or circulation, may be used for the purpose of commercial exploitation.
-Any other copying, transmission, distribution or storage of such content is prohibited without the prior written consent of Hartley Bain Solicitors.
+Any other copying, transmission, distribution or storage of such content is prohibited without the prior written consent of Hartley Bain Limited.

 The publications on this website provide general information only.
 They must not be relied on as legal or professional advice.
 Publications might not contain exhaustive statements of the law, might not be up to date and the information they contain might not be appropriate for your matter or circumstances.
 Users located abroad should also be aware that laws and regulations may be different outside England and Wales.
 Before you act or omit to act, you should take specific legal advice on any particular matter that concerns you.
 If you require legal advice, please contact us.